dfuse-io/docs/content/guides/graphql.md

 {{< /highlight >}}

 1. [Install grpcurl](https://github.com/fullstorydev/grpcurl), a simple `curl`-like program to communicate via gRPC.
-1. Make a Graphql request, sending along a valid Authorization token.
+1. Make a GraphQL request, sending along a valid Authorization token.
 1. When viewing the output, you can find the GraphQL response wrapped as a string in the gRPC `data` field.

 Launch grpcui: